 Click HERE to hear an interview on KCPW radio with winner Ashlei Havili and POL administrator Jean Tokuda Irwin.

 Ashlei Havili of American Fork High School took home top honors from the state finals for the Poetry Out Loud National Recitation Contest, presented by Utah Arts & Museums on Wednesday, March 12, 2014, at co-host Westminster College’s Vieve Gore Concert Hall in the Jewett Center for the Performing Arts.
-Havili will receive $200 and travel expenses to represent Utah in the national championship April 29 and 30 in Washington, D.C.
-Her school will receive a $500 stipend for the purchase of poetry books.
-Runner-up Nick Markham of Judge Memorial Catholic High School will receive $100, with $200 for his school library.
-Poetry Out Loud will award a $20,000 college scholarship to the national champion.
+Havili received $200 and travel expenses to represent Utah in the national championship April 29 and 30 in Washington, D.C.
+Her school received a $500 stipend for the purchase of poetry books.
+Runner-up Nick Markham of Judge Memorial Catholic High School received $100, with $200 for his school library.
+Poetry Out Loud awards a $20,000 college scholarship to the national champion.

 Emily Woolsey, Beaver High School, Beaver

 Rose Peckham, East Hollywood High School, West Valley City